Photo by Ken Cheetham

 Successfully lobbied to have roadside safety barriers installed in the Oakland hills

 • REDUCED TOXIC PESTICIDE USE & EXPOSURE, to public lands, wildlife, pets, kids, and people.
-We oppose the ongoing applications of these poisonous and unnecessary chemicals, educate the public about their harm, and advocate they be banned, as they have in nearby Marin County.
+We oppose the ongoing applications of these poisonous and unnecessary chemicals, and educate the public about their harm, and advocate they be banned, as they have in nearby Marin County, CA.

-EDUCATING AND INFORMING THE COMMUNITY on all these myriad issues related to fire safety, wildlife protection, forest preservation and human health.
+• EDUCATING AND INFORMING THE COMMUNITY, ongoing, on all these myriad issues related to fire safety, wildlife protection, forest preservation and human health.

 • MAINTAINING HOMEOWNER PROPERTY VALUES by protecting houses from wildfire while preserving forests and wildlands in our backyards.
-The prized and cherished undeveloped lands arre why so many of us moved here in the first place and love living here.
-We’re privileged and grateful to call this beautiful, unique place home, and this motivates us to dig in and do the work necessary to protect and preserve it.
+Our prized and cherished undeveloped lands are why so many of us moved here in the first place, and love living here.
+We’re privileged and grateful to call this beautiful, unique place home, and this motivates us to dig deep and do the work necessary to protect and preserve it.
 CLICK HERE TO SUPPORT HCN's VITAL WORK.

 • KEEPING "HANDS-OFF" OUR FRAGILE NATURE keeps it both wildfire-resistant and healthy, teeming with a rich diversity of tree, plant and animal communities.
 Wild places should not be endlessly "managed" with what amount to massive "gardening" projects involving chainsaws and toxic herbicides.
 Our precious wildlife preserves, open spaces and non-urban parks, left undisturbed by human interference, is almost always healthier for its wild flora and fauna — and safer for us humans to visit.
 Thus everyone in our extended human community of Alameda and Contra Costa Counties, physically, emotionally and spiritually.